tony-the-coder/mySiteUpdate2/readme.md

 ## Current Status & Known Issues

 * Core public site structure and Staff Portal CRUD for Portfolio Items are functional using the local database.
 * **QuickBooks Online data synchronization is not yet implemented.** Financial figures displayed (e.g., Project Budget/Actuals) are placeholders based on local `Project`, `CostItem`, and `Expense` models.
+This feature can be adapted or removed based on new project requirements.
-* Staff portal requires "Add another" JavaScript for dynamically adding more than the initial gallery image slots.
+* Staff portal may require "Add another" JavaScript functionality for dynamically adding more than the initial gallery image slots if not using Django admin's default capabilities for inline formsets.
-* Styling is functional but requires refinement based on final design decisions.
+* Styling is functional but may require refinement based on final design decisions for its new purpose.

-## Future Plans
+## Future Plans (Adaptable for New Project Goals)

-* Implement QBO API integration (OAuth2) to read Customers, Estimates (populating `Project.total_budget`, `CostItem`s), and Expenses (populating `Expense` model).
+* Implement QBO API integration (OAuth2) if financial data linking is still relevant.
-* Build out the secure Customer Portal section.
+* Build out the secure Customer Portal section (if applicable).
-* Implement role-based login redirects (Staff vs. Customer).
+* Implement role-based login redirects (Staff vs. Customer, or other roles).
 * Add video walkthrough embedding to Portfolio Detail pages.
-* Integrate dynamic "Add another" functionality for inline gallery images in the Staff Portal form.
+* Enhance dynamic "Add another" functionality for inline gallery images in the Staff Portal form if needed.
-* Implement a Rich Text Editor for the Blog `content` field.
+* Implement a Rich Text Editor for the Blog `content` field (CKEditor is already used for Portfolio, can be extended).
-* Refine overall site styling and responsiveness based on final designs.
+* Refine overall site styling and responsiveness.
 * Add Portfolio filtering by Category/Style.
-* Deploy to production environment (Hostinger VPS) using Gunicorn/Nginx and PostgreSQL.
+* Deploy to a production environment (e.g., Hostinger VPS) using Gunicorn/Nginx and PostgreSQL.